 Everyone in America should be proud of Team USA’s incredible upset on the 35th anniversary of Lake Placid.
 I certainly have come to appreciate it a little more now as a long-time resident of the U.S. But hockey fans should also remember the legacy of the Soviet teams of that era.
 In a strange way, the flashes of brilliance you see from Toews, Kane and Crosby are a product of Soviet creativity and freedom on the ice.

-Video clips from the film RED ARMY, currently in theaters around the US.
+Video clips from the film RED ARMY, currently in theatres around the US.
 The film is written, produced and directed by Gabe Polsky and executive produced by Werner Herzog and Jerry Weintraub.
 Sony Pictures Classics is the distributor.